-Adobe achieved nearly $4 billion in revenue last quarter, a new record for the company.
-This represents 22% growth versus last year thanks to the shift to the digital realm.
+Adobe achieved record revenue of over $4 billion in revenue last quarter, a new record for the company.
+This represents 20% growth versus last year thanks to the shift to the digital realm.
 Creative Cloud, Document Cloud, and Experience Cloud are gaining momentum as Adobe’s products become increasingly important.

-Annualized recurring revenues (ARR) are growing across all three of Adobe’s segments.
-Total ARR is over $23 billion, up 21% from last year.
+Annualized recurring revenues ("ARR") are growing across all three of Adobe’s segments.
+Total ARR is over $24 billion, up 18% from last year.

 Adobe’s Creative Cloud has demonstrated wildly impressive growth serving up a suite of software for Creators on a recurring revenue high margin subscription.

 The business is benefitting from the digital creator economy with a wide-moat and huge market share for photographers, videographers, designers and more.

 The Document Cloud segment is presented with a significant opportunity in document management as it already has wide distribution across most large enterprises with Adobe Acrobat.